Animal Ambassadors

 Barn Owl

 Casper the barn owl was brought to Project Wildlife in 2015 as a very sick young bird.
 It took six months to get him healthy and eating on his own.
-Due to his lengthy care plan and how often he had to be hand fed, he became too accustomed to human interaction to return to the wild.
-He lives at our Ramona Wildlife Center as an ambassador for his species, where he continues to build a strong relationship with the wildlife rehabilitation team.
+Due to his lengthy care plan and how often he had to be hand fed, he became too habituated to return to the wild.
+He lives at our Ramona Wildlife Center as an ambassador for his species.

 Chuck